Connections-Business-Directory/Connections/README.md

 * DEV: Cleanup phpDoc for cnRetrieve::setQueryStatus().
 * DEV: Update phpDoc for cnRetrieve::addresses().

-### 8.2.8 06/05/2015 ###
-* BUG: Escape URL for search message clear message button.
-* BUG: Refactor cnTemplate::locate() to fix inconsistencies in the priority loading order of template override resource files.
-* TWEAK: Remove use of deprecated function in cnTemplate::filenames().
-* TWEAK: Add support for the `license_not_activable` error message response from EDD-SL.
-* TWEAK: Add support for base name in cnLocate when searching for template files.
-* TWEAK: Add a filter to cnURL::permalink() so the URL can be filtered.
-* TWEAK: Add a filter to the URL for cnTemplatePart::searchingMessage().
-* TWEAK: Set the default template type to 'all' and only override if the `list_type` option is set in cnTemplateFactory::loadTemplate().
-* TWEAK: Clear the options/transient caches when the permalink structure is changed.
-* TWEAK: Remove the notranslate class from a link title.
-* TWEAK: Remove use of deprecated function in cnLocate::fileNames().
-* TWEAK: Prefix the contact-block class.
-* TWEAK: Tweaks to cnOutput::getLinkBlock() so filters to output could be added.
-* TWEAK: And additional filters to cnOutput::getEmailAddressBlock().
-* TWEAK: Tweak to add a bit of padding to the metabox table rows.
-* TWEAK: Tweak logic in cnURL::permalink() to properly id the page_id query var to the site's static home page when the directory and/or widgets are added to the static home page.
-* TWEAK: Change cnTemplatePart::echoOrReturn() to be a protect function.
-* TWEAK: Move the before/after action list logic to their own callback functions and add them to the cn_action_list_{before|after} action hooks.
-* TWEAK: Add the cn_list_{before|after}_body action hooks.
-* TWEAK: Allow the results list body to be overridden by using a template override file in cnTemplatePart::body().
-* TWEAK: Remove unnecessary PHP_EOL in cnTemplatePart::body().
-* TWEAK: Assign get_query_var('cn-view') to the $view var for reuse in switch in cnShortcode::view().
-* TWEAK: Make the shortcode view switch pluggable in cnShortcode::view() to allow new views to be registered and processed.
-* TWEAK: Change the default view from card to list to cleanup nomenclature for the forthcoming List View extension.
-* OTHER: Fix misspelling of search in phpDoc.
-* OTHER: Fix misspelling in code comment in cnTemplate::getPath().
-* OTHER: Fix misspelling in phpDoc.
-* OTHER: Correct misspelling in phpDoc in cnLocate.
-* OTHER: Fix misspellings in code comment.
-* DEV: Stub phpDoc for class cnTemplate.
-* DEV: Fix phpDoc for cnTemplate::__construct().
-* DEV: Cleanup phpDoc for cnTemplate::getAuthorURL().
-* DEV: Cleanup phpDoc for cnTemplate::getThumbnail().
-* DEV: Add a no inspection flag for phpStorm.
-* DEV: Add basic phpDoc to the Names template.
-* DEV: Refactor cnOutput::getEmailAddressBlock().
-Cleanup code and add additional filters.
-* DEV: Refactor cnTemplatePart::listAction_ViewAll() to be more readable and add default options so the permalink would be properly resolve to the correct page.
-* DEV: Refactor cnTemplatePart::entryAction_Back() to be more readable by flowing options on multiple lines.

-### 8.2.7 05/12/2015 ###
-* BUG: Add missing $default_term property to CN_Term_Admin_List_Table.
-* BUG: Set maximum character for indexes to 191 when creating indexes to support WordPress 4.2 move to utf8mb4.
-* BUG: Correct LinkedIn spelling.
-* BUG: Fix undefined index notice when updating entry meta.
-* TWEAK: Small schema tweaks when creating the db taxonomy tables.
-* TWEAK: Add support for WP Mailto Links plugin via a CSS tweak.
-* OTHER: Fix misspelling of urlencode().

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

 ## Upgrade Notice ##